megalus/stela/docs/quick_setup.md

 # Quick Setup

-Let's start with a quick setup: suppose a project add with a `.env` file with the following content:
+Let's start with a quick setup.
+Suppose your project has a `.env` file with the following content:

 ```ini
 # .env